 King’s Crossing Apartments (KCA) provides permanent supportive housing for homeless persons with disabilities.
 KCA has 8 units: 3 efficiency units, 2 one-bedroom units and 3 two-bedroom units.
 Supportive services are facilitated by the Housing Services Coordinator and will be offered to any resident that requests them.
 Services include assistance in the transition from homelessness to permanent housing, referrals in addressing specific needs such as mental and physical health care, domestic violence counseling, chemical dependency treatment, employment, financial education and planning, and any other special need the client may have.

-The Rapid Re-Housing Program provides rental assistance so that individuals and families can move quickly from a shelter or living on the streets into an apartment of their own.
+The Rapid Re-Housing Program provides limited rental assistance for qualifying individuals and families can move quickly from a shelter or living on the streets into an apartment of their own.
 Welcome House Service Coordinators work with clients to locate housing.
 After clients move into their new housing, Service Coordinators continue to meet with them to ensure they keep or increase their income and understand their responsibilities in order to maintain the housing.
 The assistance provided is customized to match the individual needs of each household; some households receive one-time assistance while others may receive assistance multiple times, depending on their situation.